 When I am finished with my characters, I like to return them to life.

 One story even states: “And after that life went on as before.”
-While this feels like a ‘non-ending’, what it is, is a truncated ‘New Equilibrium’ stage.
+While this feels like a ‘non-ending’, what it is, is a truncated ‘New Situation’ stage.

 These are subversive endings, designed to undercut our expectations of a ‘finished, satisfying story’.
 Such endings force readers to examine our conceptions about life and human nature.